Director, Office of the Vice-President (Administration) and University Registrar

-(v) The Executive Dean will invite the student to provide, not normally within fewer than 10 working days, any reasons why the student believes they are, in fact, prepared for professional experience.
+(v) The Executive Dean will invite the student to provide, not normally within fewer than 10 working days, any reasons why the student believes they are, in fact, suitable for professional experience.
 The student may choose to include within their submission (where provided) evidence, where relevant, from a suitably qualified practitioner that the student is medically fit to engage in the professional experience.

 (vi) Following the student’s submission (if provided), the Executive Dean will make a determination about whether the student may be permitted to engage (or re-engage) in the particular professional experience activity.
-The decision made by the Executive Dean, including reasons for the decision, will be provided in writing to the student.
+The decision made by the Executive Dean, including reasons for the decision and how to exercise any right of appeal where applicable, will be provided in writing to the student.

-(vii) The Executive Dean will ensure that appropriate steps are taken to assist and support the student to engage with relevant support services with a view to enabling the student to recover from any temporary setback to their preparedness for professional experience.
+(vii) The Executive Dean will ensure that appropriate steps are taken to assist and support the student to engage with relevant support services with a view to enabling the student to recover from any temporary setback to their suitability for professional experience.

 (viii) Where exclusion of a student from a particular WIL activity may disrupt their progression or prevent them from completing their course and/or achieving professional registration, the faculty will engage in discussions with the student about any other options available to them in order that they may continue studies at QUT.

-(ix) Where concerns arise about a student’s preparedness for professional experience after the student has already commenced a particular WIL activity, and the concerns are serious enough to warrant removal of the student without notice from the activity, the Faculty may immediately remove the student from the activity and follow steps (i) – (viii) above.
+(ix) Where concerns arise about a student’s suitability for professional experience after the student has already commenced a particular WIL activity, and the concerns are serious enough to warrant removal of the student without notice from the activity, the faculty may immediately remove the student from the activity and follow steps (i) – (viii) above.

 (b) Other professional experience activities